mercadopago/devsite-docs/guides/payments/api/handling-responses.en.md

 >
 > Note
 >
-> We can help you improve your clients experience and avoid rejected payments with our recommendations to [improve the approval process](https://www.mercadopago.com.ar/developers/en/guides/manage-account/payment-rejections).
+> Avoid rejected payments with our recommendations to [improve the approval process](https://www.mercadopago.com.ar/developers/en/guides/manage-account/payment-rejections).

 ## When receiving a payment